 Regulation D sets transaction limitations on savings accounts where a customer is not permitted to make more than 6 restricted transaction from the account during the statement cycle (or calendar month).
 If a customer repeatedly makes excessive withdrawals, Regulation D, by definition, changes the account type from a savings account to a transaction account.
 The result is that a converted account would be incorrectly reported on the Call report by the financial institution.
-Therefore, applicable banking regulations (i.e. Regulation D) require financial institutions to monitor restricted transactions and to take action if a consumer exceeds the maximum number of transactions permitted on a savings account.
+Therefore, applicable banking regulations (i.e. Regulation D) require financial institutions to monitor and manage excessive restricted transactions and to take action if a consumer exceeds the maximum number of transactions permitted on a savings account.

 Overview of Excessive Transaction Monitoring